znsoooo/contacts/README.md

 # ContactBook
-ContactBook on Python3 or Phone's Web browser
+ContactBook on Python3, Phone's Web browser, or mini program on Wechat.